inductiva/inductiva/docs/simulators/OpenFOAM.md

 ### Utilizing an MPI Cluster for Enhanced Simulation Performance

-The initial simulation conducted on a single `c3d-highcpu-360` machine took 40 hours and 20 minutes to complete.
+The initial simulation took a considerable amount of time to finish.
 To expedite this process, we opted to deploy the simulation across two `c3d-highcpu-360` machines in an MPI cluster configuration.
-This strategic change reduced the simulation time significantly to just 19 hours and 10 minutes.

 Leveraging Inductiva's Python library, scaling the simulation resources is straightforward.
 You simply need to modify the instantiation of the machine group,